 … and because we stopped at a rope swing along the way!

-This was scary at first, and the water was SO COLD, but soon we all were fighting to get another turn!
-Besides this specific area, the majority of the river was pretty shallow.
-They do offer life jackets for anyone who wishes to use one.
+This was scary at first, and the water was SO COLD!!
+Still, it wasn’t long before we all were fighting to get another turn!

 Overall, this was an extremely relaxing activity.
-Again, the area was so quiet, serene, and indescribably BEAUTIFUL.
+Most noteworthily, the area was so quiet, serene, and indescribably BEAUTIFUL.
 Definitely a MUST for anyone visiting Vermont in the summer.
-Grab some friends, grab some beers, and float away!
+So grab your friends, get some beers, and float away!